Neiman Marcus Popovers with strawberry butter, these amazing buttery delights are the perfect meal starter.

 To save the strawberry butter, keep it in an airtight container and store in the refrigerator for 2-3 days.

 Recipe is adapted from Neiman Marcus Cookbook by Kevin Garvin and John Harrison.

-Editor’s Note: The original post was published on November 11, 2012.
+Editor’s Note: The post was originally published on November 11, 2012.
 Images and contents were updated on October 19, 2014.